 Will or Power Of Attorney: One of the simplest ways to ensure the long-term well-being of your pet is to address them in your Will while appointing a reliable caregiver (typically a friend or family member) and leaving them a sum of money dedicated to caring for your pet — although leaving them money is not required.
 Note that your chosen caregiver will not technically have a legal obligation to care for your furry friend, even if it is explicitly stated in your Will.
 However, electing a trustworthy individual and giving them advanced notice should be enough to secure your pet’s safety and happiness.

-Electing a Power of Attorney is another viable option when it comes to caring for your pet after your passing.
+Electing a Power of Attorney is another viable option when it comes to caring for your pet.
 Opting for a Power of Attorney means you are authorizing another person to handle all of your affairs, including making arrangements for your pet, in the event you become incapacitated.

 Pet Trust: Creating a pet trust is another great Estate Planning tool and similar to including your pet in your Will or living trust.
 The biggest difference, however, is that whomever you choose to act as your pet’s guardian will have a legal obligation to follow through with the agreement.
 Pet trusts work like this: you appoint a trustee, create a written document of instructions on how exactly to care for your pet and leave the trustee however much money you believe it will cost to support your pet for the remainder of its life.